joelbeedle/blang/README.md

 # blang

-Bytecode VM for `blang`, inspired by Crafting Interpreters
+`blang`, a language inspired by `lox`

+Implemented using VM and bytecode interpreter written in C.

 ## Usage